Kubernetes cluster on Linode.

 This guide walks you through creating your first LKE cluster using the Linode Cloud Manager and connecting to it with kubectl.
 While this manual process is suitable for individual clusters or development environments, we’ll also highlight how to scale operations using a platform like Plural to automate and manage Kubernetes across your fleet.

-Step 1: Fulfill Prerequisites and Set Up Your Account
+Step 1: Preparing Your Account and Prerequisites

 Before provisioning an LKE cluster, you’ll need: